ghostwords/chameleon-crawler/README.md

 ## Usage

-Run `npm run dist` in Chameleon's checkout to produce a CRX build.
-Place the CRX build in chameleon-crawler's checkout.
+Run `npm run dist` in Chameleon's checkout to produce a CRX package.

-Run `python3 ./src/run.py` to perform a crawl.
+Run `./src/run.py /path/to/chameleon.crx` to perform a crawl, or `./src/run.py -h` to see all optional arguments.

 ## Roadmap